 This paper analyzes "attribute-based regulations," in which regulatory compliance depends upon some secondary attribute that is not the intended target of the regulation.
-For example, in many countries fuel-economy standards mandate that vehicles have a certain fuel economy, but heavier or larger vehicles are allowed to meet a lower standard.
-Such policies create perverse incentives to distort the attribute upon which compliance depends.
-We develop a theoretical framework to predict how actors will respond to attribute-based regulations and to characterize the welfare implications of attribute-basing, including its potential benefits and costs.
-We then test our theoretical predictions, we exploit quasi-experimental variation in Japanese fuel economy regulations, which provide key empirical advantages over data from other countries.
+Such policies have the potential benefit of harmonizing marginal costs of regulatory compliance across firms, but also create perverse incentives to distort the attribute upon which compliance depends.
+We develop a theoretical framework that characterizes the welfare implications of attribute-basing, including its potential benefits and costs.
+We then test our theoretical predictions by exploiting quasi-experimental variation in Japanese fuel economy regulations, which provide key empirical advantages over data from other countries.
 We exploit the fact that the fuel-economy targets are downward-sloping step functions of vehicle weight.
-Our bunching analysis reveals large distortions to vehicle weight induced by the policy.
+Our bunching analysis reveals large distor- tions to vehicle weight that were induced by the policy.
 We then leverage panel data on vehicle redesigns to empirically investigate the welfare implications of attribute-basing, including both potential benefits and likely costs.
-This latter analysis concerns a "double notched" policy; vehicles are eligible for an incentive if they are above a step function in the two-dimensional fuel economy by weight space.
+This latter analysis concerns a "double notched" policy—vehicles are eligible for an incentive if they are above a step function in the two-dimensional fuel economy by weight space.
 We develop a new method for analyzing such double notched policies and use it to conduct the welfare analysis of alternative policy designs.
 Our results show that attribute-basing is an imperfect substitute for a fully efficient policy because it only partially equalizes the marginal compliance costs and creates unnecessary distortions to the attribute.

 - The Persistence of Intrinsic and Extrinsic Motivation: Experimental Evidence from Energy Demand

 A revised version available soon.
 Email me for a preliminary draft. (with Takanori Ida and Makoto Tanaka)